-The business of finding beneficiaries to unclaimed estates can be a drawn out and complicated procedure.
-The population is increasing at breakneck speed, divorce is on the up resulting in name change complications and more and more people are deciding to relocate abroad.
-However, it is not just 21st Century sociological changes that create difficulties for those looking for heirs, many cases are affected by events that happened years ago, war for example had a large part to play.
+The business of finding beneficiaries to unclaimed estates can be a drawn out complicated procedure.
+The population is increasing at breakneck speed, divorce is on the rise, resulting in name change complications, and more and more people are deciding to relocate abroad.
+However, it is not just 21st Century sociological changes that create difficulties for those looking for heirs; many cases are affected by things that happened years ago, war, for example, had a large part to play.

-When a 24 year old man fled from wartime Poland, he found himself in Rumania with a small detachment of other Polish soldiers.
-By fleeing Poland, he left behind his wife and 12 month old daughter.
+When a 24-year-old man fled from wartime Poland, he found himself in Romania with a small detachment of other Polish soldiers.
+By fleeing Poland, he left behind his wife and 12-month-old daughter.